How to jog your horse

 This horse is exactly where he should be.

 - He must match your pace.
-Often times, a horse will display a lameness that is easier to see when jogging fast or slow - hence your Veterinarian will ask you to jog fast or slow.
+Oftentimes, a horse will display a lameness that is easier to see when jogging fast or slow – hence your Veterinarian will ask you to jog fast or slow.
 If he’s not matching your pace he’s ignoring you and not in line with you.
 Please refer to the above sections on getting squashed and/or embarrassed.

 - He must trot on command as you set off and walk on command before you finish (or turn).
-This is not car racing, your needs to go calmly walking the turns and crossing the finish lines.
+This is not car racing, your horse needs to go calmly walking the turns and crossing the finish lines.

 - Speaking of turns, it’s customary to turn to the right when jogging your horse for FEI events and for your Veterinarian.
-This allows you to remain in control of his head, neck and shoulder.
-If he turns towards you, he can oh-so-easily keep going and make you one with the pavement by ramming their shoulder into you.
+This allows you to remain in control of his head, neck, and shoulder.
+If he turns towards you, he can oh-so-easily keep going and make you one with the pavement by ramming his shoulder into you.
 Turning away to the right gives you the upper hand.

 This rider is preparing to turn to the right – notice where she’s looking and she’s guiding him over.